-14 Publication of Examination Results
+18 Publication of Results

-- 14.1 No marks are to be put on material which will be returned to the candidate. - 14.2 The results are confidential until pass lists have been displayed. - 14.3 Examination marks are the property of the College and may not be revealed without express authority of the College except as set out in paragraph 14.5 below.
-Only Boards of Examiners, designated members of the administrative staff and other members of the College whose duties require them to receive such information may have access to examination marks or other assessment judgements about individual candidates. - 14.4 The Academic Registrar shall inform candidates of the results of examinations taken, including the marks obtained. - 14.5 The College and all examiners are required to comply with the Data Protection Act 1998 (DPAct98) and process all personal data, including examiners' comments, examination marks and results, in accordance with the Data Protection Principles set out in the Act.
-Examiners must comply with the College Policy on the storage of data relating to identifiable individuals either electronically or in a relevant filing system and with all associated Codes of Practice and Guidelines, in particular the Guidelines on Examination Records and Performance and Course Assessments.
+- 18.1 The Academic Registrar shall act on behalf of the Senate to approve award lists recommended by Boards of Examiners for degrees/certificates/diplomas for candidates who have satisfied the examiners in the assessment and satisfied all other necessary requirements for the award. - 18.2 The award results are not disclosed to the student until pass lists have been displayed. - 18.3 Examination marks are the property of the College and may not be revealed without express authority of the College except as set out in paragraph 18.5 below.
+Only Boards of Examiners, designated members of the administrative staff and other members of the College whose duties require them to receive such information may have access to examination marks or other assessment judgements about individual candidates. - 18.4 The Academic Registrar shall inform candidates of the results of their award, including the marks obtained. - 18.5 The College and all examiners are required to comply with the General Data Protection Regulations and the UK Data Protection Act (2018) and process all personal data, including examiners' comments, examination marks and results, in accordance with the Data Protection Principles set out in the Act.
+Examiners must comply with the College Policy on the storage of data relating to identifiable individuals either electronically or in a relevant filing system and with all associated Codes of Practice and Guidelines, in particular the Guidelines on Examination Records and Performance and Programme Assessments.
 The College recognises the right of a data subject to withdraw consent to the processing of personal data where such processing could cause them significant damage or distress.
-Unless an individual student chooses to exercise the right to object, the College may publish the names and results of all candidates who have satisfied the examiners in the examinations in the form of a pass list or in graduation ceremony literature.
+Unless an individual student chooses to exercise the right to object, the College may publish the names of all candidates who have satisfied the examiners in the assessments for the award in the graduation ceremony literature.
 Such lists will only be displayed locally.

-15 Representations from Candidates
+19 Representations from Candidates

-- 15.1 Chairmen and examiners must not communicate with candidates on behalf of the Board about their performances at the examination.
-Any representations which a candidate may make in connection with his/her examination must be referred to the Academic Registrar and will be dealt with in accordance with the Procedure for Consideration of Representations concerning decisions of Boards of Examiners (Appendix 1). - 15.2 It is common for students to have some form of academic or social interaction with their External Examiners at some point during or after their studies as well as during the assessment process itself.
+19.1 Chairs and examiners must not communicate with candidates on behalf of the Board about their performances at the examination.
+Any representations which a candidate may make in connection with their examination must be referred to the Academic Registrar and will be dealt with in accordance with

+- the Procedure for Consideration of Representations concerning decisions of Boards of Examiners (Appendix 1). - 19.2 It is common for students to have some form of academic or social interaction with their External Examiners at some point during or after their studies as well as during the assessment process itself.
 Students should however note that it is inappropriate to submit complaints or representations direct to External Examiners or to seek to influence or otherwise harass their External Examiners.
 Inappropriate communication by a student towards an examiner would make that student liable for disciplinary action.

-16 Examination Offences
+20 Examination Offences

-16.1 Any case of alleged cheating or offences of a similar character, including conduct affecting the security of examinations, whether or not proscribed by the Regulations governing the examination at or in connection with which it occurs, will be governed by the Cheating Offences Policy and Procedures (Appendix 3).
+20.1 Any case of alleged cheating or offences of a similar character, including conduct affecting the security of examinations, whether or not proscribed by the Regulations governing the examination at or in connection with which it occurs, will be governed by the Academic Misconduct Policy and Procedures (Appendix 3).